 The age composition of SBT (derived from cohort slicing) caught by the Japanese longline fishery has been highly variable over time.
-The relative proportion of the three oldest age classes examined here increased in 2021, while the youngest age class remained near zero (Fig. 19).
+The relative proportion of the two oldest age classes examined here increased in 2022, as did the youngest age class, although it remained near zero (Fig. 18).

-Trends in size composition of < 126 cm indicate the proportion of all the size classes, except the largest, increased in 2021; the smallest size class remained near zero (Fig. 20).
+Trends in size composition of < 126 cm indicate the proportion of the largest size class increased substantially in 2022, while the two middle size classes decreased slightly; the smallest size class remained near zero (Fig. 19).